-- i.
-Sexually suggestive remarks or jokes; - ii.
-Verbal harassment or abuse; - iii.
-Displaying or distributing sexually suggestive pictures, in whatever form (e.g., drawings, photographs, videos, irrespective of format); - iv.
-Sexually suggestive gesturing, including touching oneself in a sexually suggestive manner in front of others; - v.
-Harassing or sexually suggestive or offensive messages that are written or electronic; - vi.
-Subtle or direct propositions for sexual favors or activities;
+i.
+Sexually suggestive remarks or jokes;

+iii.
+Verbal harassment or abuse; iiii.
+Displaying or distributing sexually suggestive pictures, in whatever form (e.g., drawings, photographs, videos, irrespective of format); iv.
+Sexually suggestive gesturing, including touching oneself in a sexually suggestive manner in front of others; v.
+Harassing or sexually suggestive or offensive messages that are written or electronic; vi.
+Subtle or direct propositions for sexual favors or activities; vii.
+Touching of a sexual nature or groping; and individual is not conforming to expected gender roles or conduct.

-- vii.
-Touching of a sexual nature or groping; and - viii.
-Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct.
+Teasing or name-calling related to sexual characteristics or the belief or perception that an